 The Managerial Development Unit (MDU) uses a two-squad concept to take on its extensive advanced training responsibilities.
 The Executive Development Training Squad is responsible for developing, coordinating, and delivering training programs for all troopers who are advancing in rank.
 Courses currently delivered are the Supervision Course for the Front-Line Supervisor which is a mandatory 80-hour course for newly promoted Sergeants.
 It consists of practical instruction in the areas of technical skills, human skills, conceptual skills, media and public relations and how to be a great mentor.
 The Mid-Level Management Course is a mandatory 40-hour course given to newly promoted Sergeants First-Class.
 This course focuses on knowing and improving one’s self, one’s team and the Division as a whole.
 The Executive Leadership Course is a mandatory 40-hour course for those enlisted who reach the rank of Lieutenant.
 It is designed to provide executive level members with practical skills and information relevant to the demands of their position.
 MDU has also developed a separate course of instruction for the ranks of Captain, Major and Lt.
 Colonel.
 The overall goal of these courses is to provide Division supervisors with leadership principles, decision making skills, supervision strategies and techniques that will result in the participants improving their immediate commands.
 The Civilian and Advanced Training Squad is responsible for coordinating and delivering advanced level training courses to troopers and the Division's professional support staff.
 A course currently delivered to both enlisted and civilian members is the Instructor Training Course (ITC).
 The 80-hour course provides instruction on how to improve one's public speaking skills, lesson plan writing and classroom management.
 Other courses include Spanish for Law Enforcement and Criminal Investigation School.
 Civilian training courses are a new addition to the MDU curriculum and will be a tremendous training opportunity for all our professional support staff.
 Civilian courses include Leadership Skills Training, Conflict Resolution, Work Stress Management and Advanced Computer Training.

-The Firearms and Self-Defense Unit is comprised of the self-defense training squad and the firearms training squad.
-The Unit is responsible for the pre-service training of State Police recruits in all phases of firearms training, including classroom instruction, live fire range exercises, and the Firearms Automated Training System (FATS).
-The Unit is also responsible for the self-defense course for pre-service training of the State Police recruits in all phases of self-defense training, including boxing.
-The Unit is also responsible for periodic weapon qualification, advanced training schools, and the inspection, maintenance and repair of all Division issued firearms.
+The Firearms Unit is responsible for the pre-service training of State Police and Municipal Police recruits in all phases of firearms training, including classroom instruction and live fire range exercises.
+The Unit is also responsible for periodic weapon qualification, advanced training schools, and the inspection, maintenance and repair of all division issued firearms.